Kitsap Mental Health Services Data Breach Settlement

 When is the Kitsap Mental Health Services data breach settlement payout date?

-Why was there a class action settlement?
+Why is there a class action settlement?

-Kitsap Mental Health Services denies any wrongdoing, but agreed to settle to avoid the expense and uncertainty of continued litigation.
+Kitsap Mental Health Services denies any wrongdoing but agreed to settle to avoid the expense and uncertainty of continued litigation.

 Sources